webishdev/stopnik/README.md

 # STOPnik

-The simple and small `OAuth2 | OpenId Connect` server that secures your applications without hassle.
+The simple and small `OAuth2 | OpenId Connect` server that secures applications without hassle.

 **STOPnik** does not have any persistence layer and will only work in-memory with the clients and users defined in the configuration file (`YAML`).
 When restarted, all issued tokens will become invalid/forgotten by **STOPnik**.